2023 Autumn Symposium “Between Earth and Sky”

 To register for the event, visit the RGME Eventbrite Collection.

-Registration is required; there is no charge for admission.
-Donations for our mission and activities are welcome, and may be tax-deductible.
+Donations for our mission and activities may be tax-deductible.
 Registering for the event offers an option for you to make a donation easily and conveniently.
-We thank you for your interest and support.
+See also

-More Information Soon
+More Information and Updates

 Watch this space for more information as it unfolds.